DavidMercier/PopIn/doc/getting_started.rst

    :scale: 30 %
    :align: center

-   *: Screenshot of the main window of the PopIn toolbox.*
+   *Screenshot of the main window of the PopIn toolbox.*

 * Import your (nano)indentation results (.xls file obtained from MTS software with at least more than 20 indentation tests for statistics), by pressing the button 'Select file'.
 * Select the end segment (if segments exist), in order to set the maximum indentation depth.